amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 	> Troubleshooting: If you encounter a error saying “Bind for 0.0.0.0:80 failed: port is already allocated”, try: `sudo service docker restart`

-1. **Create a highly-privileged IAM user, if necessary.** The lab needs permissions to provision/de-provision Cognito User Pools, DynamoDB tables, S3 buckets, Lambda functions, API Gateway configurations, CloudFormation stacks, and IAM roles.
-	> All resources are created in your personal AWS account.
-This lab is self-contained and cleans up after itself by un-deploying all generated AWS resources.
 1. **Configure the AWS credentials** to be used while inside the Docker container.
+Use the AWS credentials (AWS Access Key and AWS Secret Access Key ID) associated with the highly-privileged IAM user that was referenced in step #1.

 		aws configure